AssignPrimeIdentity/manifest/README.md

 Then assign 19 as a set of 10 numbers that consist of 4 primes (2,3,5,7).
 Convert them to 10 primes up to 10th prime=29 then to 29 primes up to of (10th)th=29th prime=109.
 Now let's put Δ1 to 13 as the central of Metraton.

-See how this Δ1 is distributed in to a bunch of Δ's from the number 7 as shown below:
+See how those primes reacted to compensate the Δ1 by spreading the gap in to a bunch of Δ's starting from the number 7 as shown below:

 ```
   Tabulate Prime by Power of 10